-To avoid any disputes and to mitigate any risk of ambiguity, FTCs should unambiguously regulate the following in writing:
+To avoid any disputes and to mitigate any risk of ambiguity, FTCs should unambiguously regulate the following in a written agreement (signed by either handwritten signatures or qualified electronic signatures within the meaning of Swiss law):

 - The end date of the contract (that is, its automatic termination without notice). - Whether, during the term, ordinary notice of termination is possible, and if so, the duration of the notice period and the effective date (see Ordinary Notice of Termination). - Whether a probation period applies to the FTC and if so, the duration of the probation period and the notice period (see Notice of Termination During Probation Period).